varun-acog/Bootcamp-varun/docs/clinical-trails-implementation.md

 ### Pagination and Sorting
 - Navigate between pages using the pagination controls.
 - Sort results by clicking on column headers.

 ---

+## Roles and Responsibilities
+### Shifath:

+* Integrated the ClinicalTrials.gov API.

+* Developed the logic for applying filters (study title, NCT ID, status, interventions, sponsors, study type, phase, sex).

+* Optimized API queries for performance.

+* Developed the logic for managing columns.

+* Designed the hero section for the landing page.

+* Added search suggestions for conditions and interventions using ClinicalTrails API.

+### Varun:

+* Designed and implemented the UI using React and styled-components.

+* Developed core components such as the SearchBar and ToggleButton.

+* Created reusable components like SearchBar, FilterPanel, and DataTable.

+* Managed component publishing and ensured responsiveness.

+* Implemented data fetching from the ClinicalTrials.gov API and displayed it in a structured format.

+* Implemented the search in table functionality.

+---